A Primer on the Signature Method in Machine Learning: Theoretical Foundations

-For our discussion of the signature, unless otherwise stated, we will always assume that paths are piecewise differentiable (more generally, one may assume that the paths are of bounded variation for which exactly the same classical theory holds).
+Throughout the text, unless otherwise stated, we always assume that paths are piecewise continuously differentiable (more generally, one may assume that the paths are of bounded variation for which the same classical theory holds).
 By a smooth path, we mean a path which has derivatives of all orders.

-Two simple examples of smooth paths in $\R^2$ are presented in Fig.\ref{fig:exampleOfPathsParametrization}:
+Two simple examples of smooth paths in $\R^2$ are presented in Fig.~\ref{fig:exampleOfPathsParametrization}: